DegenHouseDeFi/initia-vanity/README.md

   - `start`: Match after init1 prefix
   - `end`: Match at the end
   - `any`: Match anywhere in address
+- `--use-mnemoic`: Use mnemonic-based key generation
+  - `--mnemonic string`: Specify mnemonic phrase (optional, will be generated if not provided)
 - `-t, --threads`: Number of threads (default: CPU cores)
 - `--case-sensitive`: Enable case-sensitive matching
 - `-o, --output`: Output file path (if not specified, prints to stdout)